 Very often people misuse the word fact when they mean truth.
 Truth and facts are different.
 A belief can be true to the believer, while not being factual.
 Truth is subjective because the truth is based on perspective and perception.

 How is opinion different from truth?

-Opinion differs from the truth because opinion is based on factual evidence while the truth is in the eye of the beholder.
+Opinion differs from the truth.
+This is because opinion is based on factual evidence while the truth is in the eye of the beholder.
 Because the truth is based on perspective and perception it can mean different things to different people.
 Two people can see the same thing at the same time and hold two different truths about what they saw.

-In the session, I often have clients sitting on the sofa across from me and I’ll have them look from where they are and describe my coffee cup to me.
-From their perspective, they can usually only see a black cup with a silver stripe across the top in a plastic lid.
+In the session, I often have clients sitting on the sofa across from me.
+I’ll have them look from where they are and describe my coffee cup to me.
+From their perspective, they can usually only see a black cup with a silver stripe across the top and a plastic lid.